-Product Type(s) 14 Where relevant, an exact description of the use Not relevant for rodenticides Target organism(s) (including development stage) Rattus norvegicus (brown rats) Field(s) of use Outdoor open areas Outdoor waste dumps Application method(s) - Ready-to-use bait to be used in tamper-resistant bait stations
+Product Type(s) 14 Where relevant, an exact description of the use Not relevant for rodenticides Target organism(s) (including development stage) Rattus norvegicus (brown rats) Field(s) of use Outdoor open areas Outdoor waste dumps Application method(s) Ready-to-use bait to be used in tamper-resistant bait stationsCovered and protected baiting points.
 Application rate(s) and frequency Rats: bait boxes with 100-200 g per baiting point.
 Burrow: 200 g of bait per burrow only inside of tamper resistant baiting stations.

 Not relevant in ES]: Permanent baiting Category(ies) of users Trained professionals Pack sizes and packaging material Minimum pack size of 3 kg.
 Number of packed bags per packaging: up to 30 kg.
-Grams/kg of bait per packed bag: wax blocks of 10 to 100 g Packaging material: sachet, plastic bucket/ Tub, cardboard box and sacks.
-Material: PE or PP, HDPE.
+Grams/kg of bait per packed bag: individual nonwoven tissue/cotton tea net sachets of 10 to 20g.
+Pre-filled plastic trays of 100g Tubes of 50 to 600 g.
+To apply via caulking gun.
+Packaging material: Bags, Bucket or cardboard boxes.
+Material: Kraft paper, Polyethylene (PE) or polypropylene (PP) and HDPE

 - Protect bait from the atmospheric conditions.
-Place the bait stations in areas not liable to flooding. - Replace any bait in baiting points in which bait has been damaged by water or contaminated by dirt. - Remove the remaining product at the end of treatment period (except when directly applied to burrows inside of tamper resistant baiting stations). - Baiting points must be covered and placed in strategic sites to minimise the exposure to non-target species - -Follow any additional instructions provided by the relevant code of best practice
+Place the bait stations in areas not liable to flooding. - Replace any bait in baiting points in which bait has been damaged by water or contaminated by dirt. - Remove the remaining product at the end of treatment period (except when directly applied to burrows inside of tamper resistant baiting stations). - Baiting points must be covered and placed in strategic sites to minimise the exposure to non-target species. - -Cover or block the entrances of baited burrows to reduce the risks of bait being rejected and spilled. - -Follow any additional instructions provided by the relevant code of best practice